Refugee crisis explained

-According to the UN over one million refugees and migrants risked their lives to cross the Mediterranean Sea into Europe during 2015.
+According to the UN, more than a million refugees had crossed into Europe by the end of 2015.
 The majority are fleeing conflict in Syria, Afghanistan and elsewhere.

-More than 3,400 people died while making the dangerous sea crossing to Europe in 2015.
-But the desperate plight of people seeking safety in Europe continues, and the UN reports that almost 350,000 refugees have reached Europe by sea since the start of 2016.
+The desperate plight of people seeking safety in Europe continues, and the UN reports that 361,712 refugees reached Europe by sea during 2016.

 Why are people looking to rebuild their lives in Europe?